 - Cut out the eyes with a pair of kitchen scissors and discard them.
 Rinse the octopus well.

 - Put a large pan of water and bring it to a boil.

 - Hold the head of one octopus at a time and dip the tentacles into the boiling water to make them curly, once you have done this, place it into the water and leave to gently boil until tender, for about 30 to 40 minutes.

 - Wash and dry the celery and the tomatoes.
 Use the tender sticks of the celery and slice them finely.
 Slice the tomatoes or cut them in half.
 Put the celery and tomatoes in a large bowl.

 - Drain the octopus and leave to cool, cut into small pieces and add to the celery and tomatoes.

-- Season with the lemon juice, olive oil, salt and the crumbled pink pepper.
+- Season with lemon juice, olive oil, salt, and the crumbled pink pepper.
 Serve warm.